 My craft room has always been the hardest room in the house to keep organized.
-It seems like every time anyone steps foot in the place it needs to be tidied for an hour afterwards.
+It seems like every time anyone steps foot in the place it needs to be tidied for an hour afterward.

 Organization has never been my strong suit.
 My go-to method to keep things tidy usually ends in a trip to the local thrift shop.
 In other words, the only way for me to keep it organized is to not own it all.